CoFH/cofh.github.io/docs/steam-dynamo/index.md

 High
 : The dynamo only works when powered.

-The current mode can be set using the Redstone Control tab in the machine's GUI.
+The current mode can be set using the Redstone Control tab in the dynamo's GUI.

 When a steam dynamo must stop working due to a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy